Kaurin/kaurin.github.io/_posts/2025-01-16-notes-on-wireguard.markdown

 [Peer]
 ## Router
-AllowedIPs = 192.168.0.0/24, 192.168.50.0/24
+AllowedIPs = 0.0.0.0 # NOTE - CHANGED FROM GENERATED
 PublicKey = PDDg4bdpQnYzi8ArXyPdoQZPY+mnObT1aBMKn7BY0lQ=
 Endpoint = my.dynamic.ip.example.com:51820
 PersistentKeepalive = 25
 PresharedKey = c1lFItz4oDuFEoUrTwXRhFBmTnE/J1BpzuON1SlxMjo=
 ```

-Repeat for clients 2 and 3
+Repeat for clients 2 and 3, making sure to set AllowedIPs to `0.0.0.0/0` because of the goal where clients will route all traffic through the tunnel.

+This can also be edited later at any time on the clients.

+Reference: [What does WireGuard AllowedIPs actually do?]

 # Setting up the Mikrotik router

-From the generated config, we can set up the Mikrotik config with the following.

 This is a decent example guide on [how to set up Mikrotik for Wireguard][Mikrotik Wireguard example configuration].

 Whatever Mikrotik/Wireguard setup you have, use the values from the `Router.yaml` config.

+If Mikrotik currently does not have a Wireguard configuration, you can import the `Router.yaml`:
+1. Upload `Router.yaml` to your Mikrotik router
+2. Run `/interface/wireguard/wg-import <filename>`

+It would be a good idea to check/add/modify:
+1. `/ip/address/print`
+2. `/ip/firewall/address-list/print` if used for rules
+3. `/interface/list/print` if used for rules
+4. `/ip/firewall/filter/print`

 # Linux client configuration